Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Design of The Value Cards Toolkit

 The second set of artifacts in the Value Cards toolkit is the Persona Cards.
 The Persona Cards are a series of cards that characterize different potential stakeholders and their prioritized values and interests in an algorithmic decision making system, with each corresponding to a number of specific Model Cards.
 They describe the backgrounds of each potential stakeholder involved in the system, the stakeholders' primary considerations when facing the outcome of the system, and some brief guidelines on how to engage in a productive discussion with other stakeholders (see Figure~\ref{tab:Persona}).

 The purpose of the Persona Cards is twofold.
 First, it offers a compact value overview of a high-stakes algorithmic system by showcasing the key stakeholders and their various perspectives.
-Second, each persona card offers the readers an access to a specific stakeholder's thinking process while the stakeholder is interacting with a machine learning-based decision-making algorithm.
+Second, each persona card offers the readers an access to a specific stakeholder's thinking process while the stakeholder is interacting with an ML-based decision-making algorithm.
 We hoped that students would take the persona card as a gateway to develop empathy towards the stakeholders and be ready to engage in the deliberation.

-In the case of recidivism prediction algorithm, we followed Narayanan's stakeholder mapping \cite{narayanan2018translation}, dividing potential social groups involved the recidivism prediction case into four different groups of stakeholders: Judges, Defendants, Community Members, and Fairness Advocates, with each prioritizing one performance metric.
+In the case of recidivism prediction algorithm, we followed Narayanan's stakeholder mapping \cite{narayanan2018translation}, dividing potential social groups involved in the recidivism prediction case into four different groups of stakeholders: Judges, Defendants, Community Members, and Fairness Advocates, with each prioritizing one performance metric.
 Judges might want to prioritize increasing Accuracy when considering the design of a recidivism prediction system.
 Defendants might want to prioritize decreasing False Positive Rate as they are worried being falsely predicted as ``will offend again''.
 Community Members might want to prioritize decreasing False Negative Rate as they are mostly concerned about the safety of the community.
 Fairness Advocates might want to prioritize decreasing disparity as they want to minimize the differential treatment African American and White defendants.